-It is time to get out those pumpkin cake recipes!
+I just had to learn how to make pumpkin cake recipes once I tried this cake.
 I received a telephone call early one morning last week.
 It was my brother up in Ohio.
 Our niece, Diane had just called him.
 She is Sister Dorothy’s daughter and a few years older than me.
 (This does happen when you come from a large family.)
 Dorothy was one of my older sisters and Diane is her oldest child; I was the youngest of my siblings so Diane was a few years old when I was born.

 I certainly did not remember this!
-My sister Shirley makes Gloria’s pumpkin cake quite often and it does not have orange in it.
+My sister Shirley learned how to make pumpkin cake recipes like sister Gloria’s but it does not have orange in it.
 Beside that as I told my brother, most pumpkin cake recipes are made with oil so I wouldn’t think our sister would add orange juice; it would make it too runny.
 Most everyone puts cream cheese frosting on these cakes, but thinking back past fifty years, we never used cream cheese.
 It was too expensive!

 I was really beginning to think that Diane was dreaming about this cake recipe but with my curiosity when it comes to recipes always gets the best of me.
 I reminded my brother that I had all of Gloria’s recipes, notes and everything pertaining to food.
 She made sure I took them before she passed away.
 These are my treasures!
 Anyway, I said I would begin a search and if she made it, I would have it!
 Sure enough, in all the hand written notes, there it was!
 I couldn’t wait to try it!